Unparalleled marine adventures and spawning sea turtles on a remote and unspoiled coast

 From Tokyo, begin with a ride on the JR Tokaido Shinkansen to Okayama Station, which takes around three and a half hours.
 From Osaka, riding the JR Tokaido Shinkansen to Okayama Station takes around 45 minutes.
 From there, ride the JR Uzushio (limited-stop express) train to Tokushima Station, which takes two hours.

 The trip from Tokushima Station to Anan Station on the JR Mugi Line takes around 45 minutes.
-The JR Mugi Line stops at major towns along the way, with its terminus at Mugi.
+The JR Mugi Line stops at major towns along the way, with its terminus at Awa-Kainan Station.
 Transfer to the Asato Line, which leads to Kochi Prefecture.

 Just south of Tokushima City, the vast Anan Coast area is part of the Muroto-Anan Coast Quasi-National Park.
 The Kuroshio or Black Current, which brings warm waters from the Philippines to Japan, has an enormous effect on the ecology of the area, nurturing the coral and vast diversity of sea life along the coast.

-The city of Anan includes the westernmost point of Shikoku, Cape Kamoda.
+The city of Anan includes the easternmost point of Shikoku, Cape Kamoda.
 The small peninsula upon which the cape lies is known for its beautiful scenery.
 Between late fall and winter, the sun at the cape sometimes takes the unusual shape of a daruma doll as it rises, a phenomenon known as daruma asahi.

 The Naka River runs through Anan, and upstream of this river are mountain towns, dams and rustic countryside to be explored.